olewsaa/Yacht-computer/GPSD Position and Time/README.md

 [Maidenhead](https://en.wikipedia.org/wiki/Maidenhead_Locator_System) grid cell
 location.

-The script showpos.py emit the gpsd or SignalK position if it can find a suitable server.
+The script showpos.py emit the gpsd or SignalK position if it can find a suitable server (it search the subnet for any gpsd or SignalK servers providing position).
 It provide a quick way of both checking if your position and also if gpsd or SignalK works.
 The script also launch a pop-up window displaying som vital information.